Coronavirus: Is Germany's €10 billion enough for second lockdown? | DW | 03.11.2020

 Read more: Opinion: Pandemic shutdowns will affect German economy

-The German retail association HDE thinks the new measures amount to a "de-facto" shutdown, as city centers will likely see a huge reduction in footfall due to an increase in people working from home and the closure of bars and restaurants, except for takeaways and deliveries, along with gyms and cinemas.
+The German retail association HDE thinks the new measures amount to a "de-facto" shutdown, as city centers will likely see a huge reduction in footfall due to more people working from home and the closure of bars and restaurants except for takeaways and deliveries, along with gyms and cinemas.

-Urging the government to ensure the public knows that city centers are not responsible for the large-scale transmission of the virus, Stefan Genth, HDE's managing director warned: "Retailers can only operate profitably if they have the appropriate footfall."
+Urging the government to ensure the public knows that city centers are not responsible for the large-scale transmission of the virus, Stefan Genth, HDE's managing director warned that "retailers can only operate profitably if they have the appropriate footfall."

 "If the [retail] stores are the only ones open — all other shops around them have to close and people stay at home — then traders are in a very difficult situation," he added.